kallielevy/Advertising-docs/Advertising/bingads-13/guides/hotel-group.md

 The bulk file includes up to 10 ABW multiplier columns, i.e., *Advance Booking Window Multiplier 1*, *Advance Booking Window Multiplier 2*, *Advance Booking Window Multiplier 3*, *Advance Booking Window Multiplier 4*, *Advance Booking Window Multiplier 5*, *Advance Booking Window Multiplier 6*, *Advance Booking Window Multiplier 7*, *Advance Booking Window Multiplier 8*, *Advance Booking Window Multiplier 9*, and *Advance Booking Window Multiplier 10*.

 The valid range for this field is 0.00 through 11.00.
-Values greater than 0.00 and less than 1.00 will decrease the base bid.
-Values greater than 1.00 will increase the base bid.
+Values less than 1.00 will decrease the base bid by up to 100% (0.00).
+Values greater than 1.00 will increase the base bid up to 1,000% (11.00).
 Set this field to 1.00 if you do not want to adjust the base bid.

 For example, if the fixed bid is $5 and the multiplier is 1.05, the final bid is $5.25.
 Using the same multiplier, if the percentage bid is 5% and the total room rate is $100, the final bid is $5.25.